 It’s a 30-minute walk to Ipanema from the Copacabana strip; head a few blocks in from the beach to Avenida Nossa Senhora de Copacabana (you can’t miss it) then turn left towards Arpoador.

-So, continue right on Francisco Otaviano, then a short walk past Parque Garota de Ipanema to Avenida Vieira Souto, Ipanema’s beachside boulevard.
+So, continue right on Francisco Otaviano, (you’ll be close to Antonio Carlos Jobim’s staute on Ipanema beach) then a short walk past Parque Garota de Ipanema to Avenida Vieira Souto, Ipanema’s beachside boulevard.
 You’ll pass the longtime former home of Rio’s legendary Jazzmania on the second floor of the chic and cliquey Bar Astor.
 Great pace for cocktails, but pass it by for now.

 One, two, three long blocks down to Avenida Vinicius de Moraes.
 Take it inland a block or so until it crosses with Rua Prudente de Morais.
 You’ll see the Garota de Ipanema Bar on the corner.